REST IN THE LORD

 If truly you have come to Christ and submitted to His lordship, you have a God-given right and access to divine rest while living in this evil and troubled world.

-One of the primary evidences of knowing and trusting the Lord Jesus truly is evincing peace and joy in the midst of storms or tribulations in life.
+One of the primary evidences of knowing and trusting the Lord Jesus truly is evincing rest, peace and joy even in the midst of storms or tribulations.

 In the face of death, the face of Stephen (the first martyr among the early disciples) was said to be glowing like the face of an angel.
 Apparently, he was not fearful, restless or troubled (Acts.
 6:15).